WatashiWaraio/DinoMVC-Rex-1/README.md

 Initially, we gather requirements for our software, which involves creating various documents and analyses.
 However, I'm pretty sure you're not too keen on documents.
 So, we move on to defining a UML design for our project.
 Models are located within the DinoMVC-MODEL section.
 If you'd like a better understanding of our code, please take a look there.

+If you want to see the program in action, head to the latest release on this repository and follow the provided instructions.

+**WELL DONE**
+Big thanks to my partner Emanuel; he taught me GitHub and put in a lot of work on this project.
+He's a real genius, JAJAJ.
+Shoutout to my partner Sofia for handling the page transitions like a boss.
+And a huge thanks to my partner Johan; he gave a quick rundown on POO and nailed HER OBJECTIVE with me (KAREN NEEDS TO LEARN).
+He gathered requirements for our software.

+Felipe and Laura, thank you for your help.
+Thanks, engineers.